MiladMAK/ArcPy-Polygonizer/README.md

 # ArcPy-Polygonizer
-This is an attempt to replicate the QGIS plug-in called Polygonizer created by **Frank Hereford** at the City of Austin Transportation and Public Works Department
+This attempts to replicate the QGIS plug-in called Polygonizer created by **Frank Hereford** at the City of Austin Transportation and Public Works Department.
+The two attempts (ArcPyPolygonizer) differ in some details but have the same structure.
 # Background from the QGIS plugin Repository
 As part of the Austin Transportation and Public Works Department, the Vision Zero team operates a database of crashes in and around the Austin city limits.
 A point position tracks these crashes, and to analyze the city's roadways about crash location and crash severity, a set of polygons was created based on the street network.
 These polygons are of approximately equal area and are formed so that intersections are built into a single shape, and interconnecting roads between intersections are divided into equal segments.
 Aggregating crashes into these polygons makes comparisons between intersections and road segments possible.
 ![image](https://github.com/MiladMAK/ArcPy-Polygonizer/assets/134707080/7754d195-e970-4cea-8100-b7dea01b473e)